-In the midst of a pandemic and rising concerns over the city’s ever-growing air pollution (most of which is caused by polluting vehicles, according to TFL), there really is no better way to explore the city than by bicycle – and we have just the route to take.
-Extracted from Tom Bogdanowicz’s comprehensive London Cycling Guide, produced in association with the London Cycling Campaign, this scenic two-hour route will carry you across the city, past some of its best-loved sights, from Westminster Abbey to Wellington Arch.
+There really is no better way to explore London than by bicycle – and we have just the route to take.
+Extracted from Tom Bogdanowicz’s comprehensive London Cycling Guide, produced in association with the London Cycling Campaign, this scenic two-hour route will carry you across the city and past some of its best-loved sights, from Westminster Abbey to Wellington Arch.
 Here’s how best to explore London’s landmarks by bike – helmet on, and enjoy!

 How to See London’s Landmarks by Bike

 ‘This classic tour shows how wonderful it can be to visit historic London on a bicycle: see dozens of the capital’s great sights in an afternoon while avoiding most of the traffic that congests the central streets.
 Buckingham Palace, Westminster Abbey and the Royal Hospital in Chelsea are all on the route, along with St James’s Palace and the Serpentine in Hyde Park.
 Westminster Cyclists consider the section of route through Hyde Park to be one of the capital’s most attractive cycle rides.
 For security reasons the police do not permit cycle parking in the streets around Whitehall and Parliament – bikes attached to railings are removed.
 You will find the nearest bike stands in Great Smith St and others just west of the National Gallery in Cockspur Street.’

 - Start outside the entrance to the Gothic Westminster Abbey, where coronations and state funerals take place.
 The Abbey’s construction was started in 1245 by King Henry III in Gothic style – it has numerous later additions.
 Cross the road at the traffic signal into Storey’s Gate, and then take care at the junction with Great George St, where you turn left and immediately right.